A Corporate Priority

 Our Climate Action Plan

-BCI’s Climate Action Plan and Approach to the TCFD Recommendations Recommendations (Climate Action Plan) outlines tools and metrics, maps out our strategy for positioning our clients to capitalize on opportunities arising from the transition to a lower carbon economy, while also protecting their portfolios from undue physical and transition risk by reducing their exposure to assets that present great risk, and outlines our reporting practices in alignment with the TCFD.
+Our plan positions our clients to capitalize on opportunities arising from the transition to a lower carbon economy, while also protecting their portfolios from undue physical and transition risk.
+It also outlines our approach to reporting in alignment with the TCFD.
+BCI will release an update to our Climate Action Plan in late 2022.

 By quantifying BCI’s and clients’ specific climate change risks and monitoring changes in expected outcomes.